leewc/legacy/_posts/tutorials/2015-04-15-set_up_GitHub_pages_Jekyll_tutorial.md

 <!--more-->

-#Here's a rundown:#
+### Here's a rundown:

-1. Create your GitHub Pages.
+- 1.Create your GitHub Pages.
-2. Set up Ruby on your system.
+- 2.Set up Ruby on your system.
-3. Get all the gems using the github-pages gem bootstrap.
+- 3.Get all the gems using the github-pages gem bootstrap.
-4. using Gems
+- 4.Using Gems
-5. Running Jekyll.
+- 5.Running Jekyll.

-#Step 1:#
+# Step 1:
 This is simple, the [tutorial supplied](https://pages.github.com/) is really good.
 Nothing of much confusion.

-#Step 2:#
+# Step 2:

 This is where I spent an hour getting the wrong versions, installing directly to the /var/lib, and not being able to use gems.

 The version of ruby supplied from apt-get was not sufficient to install jekyll, simply doing sudo apt-get install ruby yielded a 'lesser' version of sorts.
 We needed a dev version with ruby-dev, then it turns out that was too old for github-pages.
 So let's just go with using rvm.

  > **What is RVM?**
  > Ruby Version Manager.
-RVM assists with installing multiple versions of Ruby in the local home directory so we don't have to install a system-wide version in `/var/libs` and mess around with sudo,
+RVM assists with installing multiple versions of Ruby in the local home directory so we don't have to install a system-wide version in `/var/libs` and mess around with sudo.

 What you'll want to do first is add a keyring to check the downloaded rvm (for that thing called security), it's a prerequisite.
 After which we will download rvm and actually install it.
 These steps are taken directly from that website, if you're from the future and these instructions don't work, [head there](https://rvm.io/rvm/install).